 - Mode of data collection: The mode of data collection influences your final data.
-Gathering data through phone surveys or in-person interviews, the interviewer’s words and actions will have a major impact on your final results.
-Online surveys, on the other hand, rely heavily on question wording and design.
+When gathering data through phone surveys or in-person interviews, the interviewer’s actions and words will have a huge influence on your end results.
+On the other hand, online surveys rely massively on the wordings of the question and its design.
 If you get your mode of collection right, your survey results will be useful for analysis and decision making.

-- Impact of survey fatigue: There are question types, such as huge grids of radio buttons, that place a heavy burden on your respondents and increase their mental fatigue during the survey.
+- Influence of survey fatigue: Some question types, contain big grids of radio buttons.
+This burdens on your respondents and boosts their mental fatigue during the survey.
 Keep the survey simple and respondent friendly to gather accurate feedback

-- Order of questions: Each survey question should follow a logical flow.
-Jumping around from topic to topic may confuse your respondents and cause them to skip questions or abandon the survey altogether.
+- Order of questions: Every question must follow a flow that is logical.
+Hopping around topics may confuse your respondents and may lead them to skip questions, answer blindly or worse, abandon the survey.

 - Different question formats: Each type of question serves different survey goals and has its own limitations.
 Having a variation in the format of the questions will help the respondents not lose interest in the study.
 On the other hand, too many question types can also confuse the audience.
 So it makes sense to find an optimum balance of different question types based on the audience and the objective of the survey.

 - Clear question structure: The question structure must be clear to the respondents.
 They should not be placed in a manner where the respondent may lose track of what is actually happening in the study.